Battle of Quifangondo: ELNA assault

 When most of the attackers were on the highway spanning Panguila Lake and the AML armoured cars had begun to approach the Bengo River, the defenders opened fire.
-Monteiro apparently gave the order when the FAPLA trenches came under fire from the lead AML's co-axial machine gun.
+Monteiro apparently gave the order when the FAPLA trenches came under fire from the lead AML-90's co-axial machine gun.
 Monteiro's battery of ZiS-3 divisional guns, working in concert with FAPLA infantry armed with B-10 recoilless rifles, immediately knocked out the three trailing AMLs.
 The wrecked armoured cars trapped the others at the lead of the column, cutting off their only avenue of retreat.
+The leading AML-90 and two AML-60s soon identified the FAPLA guns and manoeuvred into position to lay down suppressing fire.
+A FAPLA artilleryman was wounded by shrapnel from a high explosive shell fired by one of the armoured cars, but otherwise there were no casualties; the gun crews were well-protected by their defensive works.
+Both the ZiS-3 and armoured car crews were forced to make estimations and corrections with primitive sighting equipment, resulting in a tense exchange of fire at extremely close range before the AMLs were finally knocked out.
 In quick succession, the FAPLA guns and recoilless rifles also destroyed all six of the unarmoured jeeps.
+In their role as ground support weapons, the Cuban anti-aircraft guns proved extremely effective, preventing the ELNA and Zairean infantry from advancing to support the vehicles.
+Spikes observed that "having brazenly rushed the riverbanks," the ELNA vehicles were left unsupported on the flat road and "exposed to the full brunt of the enemy's fire."

 Monteiro's Grad-Ps fired a few speculatory rockets at the South African and Zairean artillery positions, but their crews concluded they lacked the range to engage the larger guns effectively.
-Thereafter they began firing rockets into the exposed ELNA and Zairean infantry.
+According to Vladimir and Gennady Shubin, "initially their task was to silence the enemy's heavy artillery.
+They fired on enemy positions, but without success...the range of those portable man-handled rocket launchers was far less than that of the South African and Zairean artillery."
+Thereafter the FAPLA Grad-Ps began firing rockets into the exposed ELNA and Zairean infantry.
 Many of the ELNA troops broke and fled after the first rocket salvo.
 Others sought cover in the swampy terrain adjacent to the road.
 At length the defenders also began to shell the demoralised infantry column with mortars.
 The confines of the highway offered FAPLA the opportunity to focus all its fire along the relatively narrow axis of ELNA's advance.